nlannuzel/sgrain/README.md

 ```

 ### In [home-assistant](https://www.home-assistant.io/)
 Log into the home-assistant box, for example by connecting to the console of the VM where HA is installed and running.
-Then, attach the the homeasistant container:
+Then, attach to the homeasistant container:
 ```shell
 docker exec -ti homeassistant bash
 ```